inbo/tutorials/content/tutorials/git_authentication/index.md

 ```

 The situation report should normally report that the default Git
 protocol is `https`, which we will discuss next.
-In case your PAT is
-stolen, you should deactivate it ASAP on GitHub.

 ## Using the HTTPS protocol